How to Deal with Quicksand Conversations

 What’s Your Style?

-(2) Try watching your own language in conversations and evaluate for yourself when you are using communicative language and when you are using evocative language.
-Okay, don’t pretend now that you don’t ever use evocative communication.:) We all do.
+- Watch your language in conversations and evaluate for yourself when you’re using communicative language and when you are using evocative language.
+Okay, don’t pretend that you don’t ever use evocative communication.
+We all do!
 It’s just a matter of how much and how well we can identify and correct it.

 Note: I first came across an explanation of communicative and evocative communication from Charles Sarnoff who has written some excellent books on children’s therapy.
 In particular, Psychotherapeutic Strategies in the Latency Years, (Jason Aronson, Inc., 1977) stands out.
 It is a book primarily for clinicians, but you may find it of interest particularly if you work with children ages 6 to 11.